thomas-touhey/cahute/docs/headers/cahute/file.rst

     :param typep: Value to define with the determined type for the file.
     :return: Error, or 0 if the operation was successful.

+.. c:function:: int cahute_get_data_from_file(cahute_file *file, \
+    cahute_data **datap);

+    Decode data from a file opened for reading.

+    :param file: File object.
+    :param datap: Pointer to the data to create.
+    :return: Error, or 0 if the operation was successful.

 .. c:function:: void cahute_close_file(cahute_file *file)

     Close a file.